 Although Yamaha has issued several safety warnings about the Rhino, the vehicle was not recalled until March 2009.
 The U.S. Consumer Product Safety Commission announced a repair program for all the Rhino 450, 660 and 700 models created since Fall 2003.
 Owners of the Rhino Recreational Utility Vehicles are advised to stop using the vehicles and arrange for the free repairs offered by Yamaha, which has currently suspended sales of the vehicle.

-If you or a loved one has been hurt in a Rhino UTV accident, Morgan and Morgan's Rhino recall lawyers can help you seek the compensation you deserve.
+If you or a loved one has been hurt in a Rhino UTV accident, Morgan & Morgan's Rhino recall lawyers can help you seek the compensation you deserve.
 Feel free to contact us today.
+We can also help you with other auto accidents.